Uyadav207/Pimo/README.md

 ![](https://github.com/Uyadav207/Pimo/tree/master/pimo/images/heart.png)

 # After Downloading Appeareance 💖💖❤ ✔✔✔
-* Check your status bar, it would apper like this...if Not raise an issue in repo...
+* Check your status bar, if it seems like this then U did a great Job else retry ...
+Or Raise an issue or bug.
 <img src="./pimo/images/StatusBarPimo.png">